TSSG/asciidoc2html-pdf/README.md

 ### Building the Document
-The document can be built with the following commands:
+The document can be built with the following commands using the Ant buildfile system:

+- _ant -P_ to list all tasks
 - ant html
 - ant pdf

+or alternatively using the Rakefile system:

+- _rake_ or _rake --tasks_ or _rake -T_ to list all tasks
+- rake build:html
+- rake build:pdf